-Table 2: Lead and Copper Rule, (2020 Results, next sampling event is 2023).
+Table 2: Lead and Copper Rule

-Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG Action Level 90 th Percentile Result Source of Contamination Lead PPB Yes 0 15 0 Corrosion of household plumbing action level) systems Copper PPM Yes 1.3 1.3 0.144 Corrosion of household plumbing (0 samples out of 10 exceeded the systems action level)
+Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG Action Level 90 th Percentile Result Source of Contamination Lead PPB Yes 0 15 0 (0 samples out of 10 exceeded the action level) Corrosion of household plumbing systems Copper PPM Yes 1.3 1.3 0.0881 (0 samples out of 10 exceeded the action level) Corrosion of household plumbing systems

 LEAD AND COPPER.
-COMPLIANCE WITH THE LEAD AND COPPER RULE IS BASED ON THE 90TH PERCENTILE RESULT FROM POINTS OF USE IN THE DISTRIBUTION SYSTEM COLLECTED IN 2020.
-DELSEA HS WATER IS ON REDUCED MONITORING, 3 YEAR INTERVALS, AND WILL MONITOR NEXT IN 2023.
+COMPLIANCE WITH THE LEAD AND COPPER RULE IS BASED ON THE 90TH PERCENTILE RESULT FROM POINTS OF USE IN THE DISTRIBUTION SYSTEM COLLECTED IN 2023.
+DELSEA HS WATER IS ON